-While your bank does a lot to keep your accounts secure, it takes good habits to stay one step ahead of online criminals.
+As more businesses embrace remote work environments, cybercriminals seize the opportunity to target less secure technologies.
+But there are ways you can protect your business and personal accounts.
+While your bank does a lot to keep these accounts secure, it takes good habits to stay one step ahead of online criminals.
 It's important to review your online accounts and digital assets to make sure they’re backed up, secured and optimized for your unique needs.
 Follow these five best practices to keep your money and other digital assets safe.

 - Now that data breaches are commonplace, it’s essential to protect your digital assets from cybercriminals.